-We have an active Student Council to promote student leadership in and out of the school and this year we've continued our Student Faith Leadership Committee as well as our Student Health & Wellness Leadership Committee.
+We have an active Student Leadership Team to promote students in leadership roles both in and out of the school.
+This year we've continued our Student Faith Leadership Team as well as our Student Health & Wellness Leadership Team.
 We also have an AMA School Safety Patrol program which is led by our Grade 5 & 6 students.
 There are a variety of ways for students to become involved at the school and we encourage them to do so.